hiteshjasani/nim-mungehosts/README.md

 RUN chmod 755 /usr/local/bin/mungehosts
 ```

+### 2. Run a startup script when running your container

-### 2. When you run your container, run a startup script that invokes
+When you run your container, run a startup script that invokes
 mungehosts and updates your hosts file before running your server process.
 See the section below on command line usage for examples.